bartificer/programming-by-stealth/docs/pbs59.md

 Horizontally Scrolling Tables

 We’ve seen that we can make tables horizontally scrollable by wrapping them in another element and giving that element the class `table-responsive`.
 There are breakpoint aware variants, but they are the rare exception to Bootstrap’s generally consistency.
-These breakpoints apply in the opposite direction, not breakpoint and up, but **breakpoint and down**, and the breakpoints are added at the end, not as the the second part of the class name.
+These breakpoints apply in the opposite direction, not breakpoint and up, but **breakpoint and down**, and the breakpoints are added at the end, not as the second part of the class name.
 The classes take the form `table-responsive-BP`.
 Bearing their inverse nature in mind, this means that `table-responsive-md` will make the table horizontally scrollable on medium-width windows **and narrower**.
 While this isn’t consistent, it is actually sensible, and much more likely to be useful in the real world!

 ### Worked Example